A major challenge for foreign investors is corporate governance best practices to generate profitable business.

-The board of directors mainly exercise its powers and functions through meetings, convened and presided by the chairman of the board of directors or the deputy chairman —if the chairman fails to perform their duties.
+The board of directors mainly exercise its powers and functions through meeting.
+The meeting is convened and presided by the chairman of the board of directors or the deputy chairman.
 In the meetings, directors shall make resolutions on issues submitted to be deliberated.
-Resolutions are made on the majority vote of the board of directors and are calculated on the system of “one vote per director”.
+Resolutions are made on the majority vote of the board of directors.
+And are calculated on the system of “one vote per director”.
 Thus, every director shall cast one vote on every issue submitted to the board of directors.

-The board of supervisors is an internal corporate supervision system set to protect the interest of the investors.
+The board of supervisors is set to protect the interest of the investors.
 It is a legally required standing agency to supervise and check the company’s business activities.
-A limited liability company may establish a board of supervisors of no less than three members and relatively small, limited liability companies with a small number of shareholders may appoint 1 to 2 supervisors; no board of supervisors is required.
-The term of office for a supervisor shall be the years and may be held as a consecutive post upon re-election.
+A limited liability company may establish a board of supervisors of no less than three members.
+And relatively small, limited liability companies with a small number of shareholders may appoint 1 to 2 supervisors.
+The term of office for a supervisor shall be the years.
+And may be held as a consecutive post upon re-election.

 Authorities of the Board of Supervisors or Supervisors

 The company’s directors, managers and other senior managers shall be regulated by the supervisory system.
 In such cases, directors and senior executives are required to faithfully provide relevant information and materials to the board of supervisors or to the supervisor themselves.
 They may not obstruct the board of supervisors or any supervisor in the exercise of its or his powers.

 Supervisors of the board may exercise the following primary authorities: